Long Island City High School (30Q450)

 About

 Our academically and aesthetically enriched programs offer superb preparation for college, career, and life in a nurturing environment.
-Students benefit from the personalization of a small high school through our Smaller Learning Communities, while also taking advantage of the wealth of offerings that a large high school can provide.
-Every ninth grade student is enrolled in an SLC themed elective class that focuses on real world linkages through argumentative writing and non-fiction readings.
+Students benefit from the personalization of a small high school through our Smaller Learning Communities, while also taking advantage of the wealth of offerings that a community high school can provide.
+Every ninth grade student is enrolled in a Smaller Learning Community themed elective class that connects students to their academy through real world experiences, our identity units of study and project based themed activities.

 Teachers with more than 3 years of experience: 74%

-Academic Highlights: CTE program(s): Academy of Hospitality and Tourism, Culinary Arts
+Academic Highlights: CTE program(s): Academy of Hospitality and Tourism, Culinary Arts, FutureReadyNYC: (Diagnostic Medicine), FutureReadyNYC: Technology (Software Developer)

-Other Features: Career and Technical Education (CTE), Community School, LYFE (Living For The Young Family Through Education), Program(s) with 1 GE Applicant Per Seat, Program(s) with 3+ SWD Applicants Per Seat
+Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Courses Offered, College Courses On Site, Community School, Computer Science Coursework, Expert College and Career Advisor On Staff, Financial Literacy Coursework, FutureReadyNYC School, LYFE (Living For The Young Family Through Education), Paid Internships, Program(s) with 1 SWD Applicant Per Seat

 English Language Learner Programs: Dual Language: Spanish